-This post should probably be subtitled, Going with the Flow.
+This circle art post should probably be subtitled, Going with the Flow.

 Because that’s what can, and often does, happen with open ended art activities for kids.

-We started with some circle art that we continued to work on and evolve throughout the day in ways that I couldn’t have predicted.
+We started with some circle art that continued to evolve in ways that I couldn’t have predicted as we worked on it throughout the day.
 We just went with the flow and it was wonderful.

 Do you ever have experiences like that?
 Where you start an art activity even though you have little idea what you’re doing?
 Or what it will become?